MF-Ahmed/ExplORBSLAM_multi/Readme.md

 # Active Collaborative Visual SLAM Exploiting ORB Features

-This branch implements the work presented in our paper:
+This branch implements the work presented in our paper cited below, in which we present an efficient visual AC-SLAM method using aerial and ground robots for environment exploration and mapping.
+We propose an efficient frontier filtering method that takes into account the common IoU map frontiers and reduces the frontiers for each robot.
+Additionally, we present an approach to guide robots to previously visited goal positions to promote loop closure and reduce SLAM uncertainty.

 **M. F. Ahmed, V. Frémont, and I. Fantoni, "Active Collaborative Visual SLAM Exploiting ORB Features," 2024 18th International Conference on Control, Automation, Robotics and Vision (ICARCV), Dubai, United Arab Emirates, 2024, pp. 966-971, doi: 10.1109/ICARCV63323.2024.10821699.**

 Kindly cite this paper if you use this implementation.